awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 ### ⚙️ DynamoDB

-PAM uses one DynamoDB table to track data.
-The LabelsTable, `{NAME}-PAM-PamTablesLabelsTable{RANDOM}`, contains the labels found by Amazon Rekognition.
-It has a simple primary key with an attribute `Label` of type `S`.
+This stack consists of a single DynamoDB table containing the labels detected by Amazon Rekognition.
+This table has a simple primary key with an attribute `Label` of type `S`.

+This table is technically named `{NAME}-PAM-PamTablesLabelsTable{RANDOM}` but will be referred to in this document as `LabelsTable`.

 | Table                                     | Key      | Use                                                                    |
 | ----------------------------------------- | -------- | ---------------------------------------------------------------------- |
 | `{NAME}-PAM-PamTablesLabelsTable{RANDOM}` | Label: S | Track the detected labels and each label's image count and image list. |